Generic name: dantrolene sodium

 Indications and Usage for Dantrolene Injection

-Care must be taken to prevent extravasation of dantrolene sodium solution into the surrounding tissues due to the high pH of the intravenous formulation.
+Care must be taken to prevent extravasation of dantrolene sodium solution into the surrounding tissues due to the high pH of the intravenous formulation and potential for tissue necrosis.

 Information for Patients

-Based upon data in human volunteers, it will sometimes be appropriate to tell patients who receive dantrolene sodium for injection that decrease in grip strength and weakness of leg muscles, especially walking down stairs, can be expected postoperatively.
+Based upon data in human volunteers, perioperatively, it is appropriate to tell patients who receive Dantrolene Sodium for Injection that symptoms of muscle weakness should be expected postoperatively (i.e. decrease in grip strength and weakness of leg muscles, especially walking down stairs).
 In addition, symptoms such as "lightheadedness" may be noted.
 Since some of these symptoms may persist for up to 48 hours, patients must not operate an automobile or engage in other hazardous activity during this time.
 Caution is also indicated at meals on the day of administration because difficulty swallowing and choking has been reported.
 Caution should be exercised in the concomitant administration of tranquilizing agents.

 Fatal and non-fatal liver disorders of an idiosyncratic or hypersensitivity type may occur with dantrolene sodium therapy.